 The consent decree requires monetary penalties for not accomplishing the various objectives by the required dates.
-The US District Court approves the consent decree on April 20, 2020 and this approval shall constitute the final judgement to GPA.
-Works are ongoing to meet the compliance requirements of the consent decree.
+The US District Court approved the consent decree on April 20, 2020 and this approval shall constitute the final judgement to GPA.
+Work is ongoing to meet the compliance requirements of the consent decree.
 GPA has also settled the \$400,000 civil penalty in May 2020.
 GPA believes that it has no other liability as a result of this noncompliance.
-GPA has requested extension of several of the deadlines contained in the consent decree as a result of the COVID-19 pandemic.
+Because of the COVID-19 pandemic, GPA has encountered delays in completing some of the objectives set forth in the consent decree.
+On January 14, 2022, the US District Court approved certain modifications of the consent decree most of which pertain to the schedules for implementing the injunctive relief required by the decree.